edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 <p>Many of the composers in the book use their initials instead of their first name.
 I assumed that they were male unless I found out that they were female.
 (M. Durham, P. R. Lancaster, and M. L. A. Lancaster are female composers.)
 It seems particularly likely that I&#39;ve made mistakes because of this assumption.</p>

 <p>Finally, I have doubtless made mistakes in assigning a gender to some of the composers even considering the process above.
-The data I used is available here as a CSV spreadsheet. <a href="mailto:mail@edjohnsonwilliams.co.uk">Let me know</a> if you see any mistakes.</p>
+The data I used is available here as <a href="/uploads/2018/02/08/sacredharpcomposers.xls">an Excel (.xls) spreadsheet</a>. <a href="mailto:mail@edjohnsonwilliams.co.uk">Let me know</a> if you see any mistakes.</p>